Over 23 million cyclists in the United State alone develop some type of overuse injury in their lifetime (lower back pain is the most frequent).

 People who cannot reach full hip flexion at the top of the pedal stroke will cause the body to compensate and force the pelvis to tilt.
 You can read more about “peloton and hip pain” in my article here.

 One easy way to help you determine how stable are your hips during the ride is to record yourself on the camera as you ride.

 - Set up the phone or camera on the tripod and place it behind you.
-Placing camera on the side won’t give you clear indication of your pelvis lateral movement.
+Placing a camera on the side won’t give you a clear indication of your pelvis lateral movement.

 - Ask someone to stand behind you and record how you ride.
-This is alternative if you don’t have a tripod.
+This is an alternative if you don’t have a tripod.

 - Set up the camera settings for 60 fps or slow motion.
 Slow motion will allow you to get a more precise view.

-- If your hips rock side ot side only after 30 minutes you have a clear indication that your core muscles get fatigued.
+- If your hips rock side to side only after 30 minutes you have a clear indication that your core muscles get fatigued.

 - To find the cause you need to perform the class as you normally would.
-So don’t try to think about keeping position as stable as possible.
+So don’t try to think about keeping your position as stable as possible.

 - Wear tight clothes.
 Wearing clothes that are close to the skin will help to see better movement patterns.
-Wearing a baggy tshirt or pants may hide the actual pelvis movement.
+Wearing a baggy T-shirt or pants may hide the actual pelvis movement.

 NOTE: Your pelvis and hips will always rock in some way or another.
 The thing you can do that will move the needle the most is strengthen your core muscles (more on that soon).